moleculerjs/site/source/docs/broker.md

 {% endnote %}

 ## Call services
-You can call a service by calling the `broker.call` method.
-Broker will search the service (and the node) that has the given action and call it.
-The function will return a `Promise`.
+You can call service by calling the `broker.call` method.
+The broker searches the service (and the node) that has the given action and call it.
+The function returns a `Promise`.

 ### Syntax
 ```js